Skip to content

 web: info: Listening https://:4443

-When Ioto runs, it listens on the required HTTP ports and registers with the cloud.
-By default, Ioto renders a few test pages on the embedded web server.
+When Ioto runs, it listens on any required HTTP ports (if you are running the web server service) and registers with the cloud.

 To manage your device from the cloud, read Managing from the Cloud.